AnyLisa/EzLock-multitool/README.md

 This tool will be paid, but by then I will have a lot more options, this is definitely not worth to sell and would be considered scamming, so for now, if you feel like it please donate to motivate me.

 Bronze - €2.30 a week or €10 a month
+Silver - €5.75 a week or €25 a month
+Gold - €9.20 a week or €40 a month
+Platinum - €14.95 a week or €65 a month

+Lifetime platinum will cost around €120-€200

 ## Donation
 [![Donate BTC](https://img.shields.io/badge/Donate-BTC-orange?logo=bitcoin&style=flat-square)](#btc)